212-227-8877

 This past August, a jury in Westmoreland County, Pennsylvania, decided on a death penalty verdict for 22-year-old Melvin Knight, who pleaded guilty to murder in the torture killing of a mentally disabled woman he held captive in a dingy western Pennsylvania apartment.

-Any crime which is punishable by death by law of the state is a capital offense.
-However, capital punishment is generally reserved for the most serious crimes such as first-degree premeditated murder and intentional murder with special circumstances — serial murders or those perpetrated along with other violent crimes.
+Any crime that is punishable by death by law of the state is a capital offense.
+However, capital punishment is generally reserved for the most serious crimes such as first-degree premeditated murder and intentional murder with special circumstances—like serial murders or those perpetrated along with other violent crimes.
+Navigating these complex cases requires the expertise of Criminal Lawyers in New York.

-State laws vary in what are considered aggravating factors, but typically they go to the heinous nature of the offense, type of victim or motive behind the crime such as murders committed for money.
-Mitigating factors, also called mitigation, is evidence intended to qualify the seriousness of the criminal charge.
+State laws vary in what are considered aggravating factors, but typically they relate to the heinous nature of the offense, the type of victim, or the motive behind the crime, such as murders committed for money.
+Mitigating factors, also called mitigation, are evidence intended to qualify the seriousness of the criminal charge.
 In capital crimes, mitigating evidence shows why the defendant should not receive the death penalty.
-Mitigating factors generally involve the defendant’s background, including a history of mental illness, disability or a previous trauma suffered by the defendant.
+Mitigating factors generally involve the defendant’s background, including a history of mental illness, disability, or a previous trauma suffered by the defendant.
 The absence of a prior criminal record is also a mitigating factor.
 The Supreme Court in Lockett v.
 Ohio (1978) stated a jury should be allowed to consider “any aspect of a defendant’s character or record and any of the circumstances of the offense that the defendant proffers as a basis for a sentence less than death.”

-As New York criminal defense attorneys, we routinely retain mitigation specialists to investigate defendants’ background for possible mitigation evidence.
-The American Bar Association’s guidelines on the defense in death penalty cases requires that “The defense team should consist of no fewer than two attorneys…an investigator and a mitigation specialist.”
+As experienced Criminal Lawyers in NYC, we routinely retain mitigation specialists to investigate defendants’ backgrounds for possible mitigation evidence.
+When seeking the best criminal lawyer nyc for a serious charge, it’s vital to find a firm that adheres to the highest standards.
+The American Bar Association’s guidelines on the defense in death penalty cases require that “The defense team should consist of no fewer than two attorneys…an investigator and a mitigation specialist.”
 (Guideline 4.1, page 952).
+The best criminal attorney nyc understands the importance of a comprehensive and dedicated defense team.

 footer footer-mobile